Kalmat/PyMonCtl/README.md

 (3) It doesn't exactly return / change contrast, but gamma values.

-(4) Working on Windows with VCP MCCS support, otherwise, it will suspend ALL monitors.
+(4) Windows: Working with VCP MCCS support only.
-    To address a specific monitor, try using turnOff() / turnOn() / detach() / attach() methods.
+    Linux: It will suspend ALL monitors.
+To address just one monitor, try using turnOff() / turnOn() / detach() / attach() methods.
+    macOS: It will suspend ALL monitors.
+Use turnOn() to wake them up again

 #### WARNING: Most of these properties may return ''None'' in case the value can not be obtained

 ### Important OS-dependent behaviors and limitations:

+  - Windows:
-  - On Windows, primary monitor is mandatory, and it is always placed at (0, 0) coordinates.
-Besides, the monitors can not overlap.
-To set a monitor as Primary, it is necessary to reposition primary monitor first, so the rest of monitors will sequentially be repositioned to LEFT.
+      - Primary monitor is mandatory, and it is always placed at (0, 0) coordinates.
+      - Monitors can not overlap.
+      - To set a monitor as Primary, it is necessary to reposition primary monitor first, so the rest of monitors will sequentially be repositioned to RIGHT_TOP.
+      - If you attach / detach / plug / unplug a monitor, all IDs may change.
+The module will try to refresh the IDs for all Monitor class instances, but take into account it may fail!
+  - Linux:
-  - On Linux, primary monitor can be anywhere, and even there can be no primary monitor.
-Monitors can overlap, so take this into account when setting a new monitor position.
-Also bear in mind that xrandr won't accept negative values, so the whole setup will be referenced to (0, 0) coordinates.
+      - Primary monitor can be anywhere, and even there can be no primary monitor.
+      - Monitors can overlap, so take this into account when setting a new monitor position.
+      - xrandr won't accept negative values, so the whole setup will be referenced to (0, 0) coordinates.
+      - xrandr will sort primary monitors first.
+Because of this and for homegeneity, when positioning a monitor as primary (only with setPosition() method), it will be placed at (0 ,0) and all the rest to RIGHT_TOP.
+  - macOS:
-  - On macOS, primary monitor is mandatory, and it is always placed at (0, 0) coordinates.
-The monitors can overlap, so take this into account when setting a new monitor position.
-To set a monitor as Primary, it is necessary to reposition primary monitor first, so the rest of monitors will sequentially be repositioned to LEFT.
+      - Primary monitor is mandatory, and it is always placed at (0, 0) coordinates.
+      - Monitors can overlap, so take this into account when setting a new monitor position.
+      - To set a monitor as Primary, it is necessary to reposition primary monitor first, so the rest of monitors will sequentially be repositioned to RIGHT_TOP.
+      - setScale() method uses a workaround by applying the nearest monitor mode to magnify text to given value

 It is highly recommended to use `arrangeMonitors()` function for complex setups or just in case there are two or more monitors.